hpiercehoffman/AC215_FlavorFusion/README.md

 Translating 500 reviews takes about 6 minutes.
 The script will output a progress bar showing how many records have been translated.

-### Committing data files to DVC ###
-We use DVC as our data versioning pipeline.
-Our DVC configuration has one remote for each dataset.
-The remote for LSARS data is called `lsars-data`, and the remote for Google data is called `google-data`.

-To download a specific version of one of our datasets, you can use the [dvc get](https://dvc.org/doc/command-reference/get) command.
-You need to specify a [dataset tag](https://github.com/hpiercehoffman/AC215_FlavorFusion/tags) as well as a remote to use.

-**Example of downloading a specific dataset version**
-`dvc get https://github.com/hpiercehoffman/AC215_FlavorFusion/ src/docker-volumes/lsars-data --force --rev  lsars_train500 --remote lsars-data`

-The above command will download the `lsars-data` directory from the `lsars-data` remote.
-The data version will match the `lsars_train500` tag.

-To add new or modified data files to DVC, you can use the [dvc add](https://dvc.org/doc/command-reference/add) command.
-You can then use [dvc push](https://dvc.org/doc/command-reference/push) to push to the appropriate remote.

-**Example of pushing new data to DVC**
-`dvc add src/docker-volumes/lsars-data`
-`dvc push src/docker-volumes/lsars-data -r lsars-data`

-The above commands will add any modifications in the `lsars-data` directory to the DVC staging area, then push these modifications to the DVC remote which handles LSARS data.

 # References #